Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

-Fig. \ref{fig:5} shows the mean per-pulse kill probability as a function of relative transmit power for three damage thresholds.
+Fig.~\ref{fig:5} shows the mean per-pulse engagement-effectiveness probability as a function of relative transmit power for three effective susceptibility thresholds.
 The abscissa is normalized to a reference transmit power and displayed logarithmically; while the ordinate shows $\bar{P}_{\mathrm{kill}}$.
-All curves exhibit a sigmoidal form, consistent with the logistic kill model in Eq. \eqref{eq: Pki_Dash}.
+All curves exhibit a sigmoidal form, consistent with the logistic susceptibility-response model in Eq.~\eqref{eq:Pkill_mean_lnE}.
 For low thresholds, modest increases in $P_{t}$ rapidly drive $\bar{P}_{\mathrm{kill}}$ towards unity.
-In contrast, for hardened targets ($\mathrm{10^{-1}}$ J), substantial power increases are required to achieve even a moderate neutralization probability.
-These results demonstrate the crucial role of transmission power in determining the effectiveness of HPM systems.
+In contrast, for hardened targets ($\mathrm{10^{-1}}$ J), substantial increases in power are required to achieve even a moderate engagement-effectiveness probability.
+These results indicate the strong influence of transmission power on the predicted engagement performance within the adopted model.

+\textbf{Scope of the sensitivity ranking:} The elasticities in Fig.~\ref{fig:8} and Table~\ref{tab:sensitivities} are evaluated at the baseline operating point ($f=2.45$~GHz, moderate $\mu_A$, and the engagement geometry considered here).
+At higher carrier frequencies and/or under severe rainfall, $\mu_A$ and $\sigma_A^2$ increase, and the sensitivity contribution of atmospheric loss can become comparable to (or exceed) secondary factors such as pointing jitter.
+Likewise, lower elevation angles increase the in-rain path length and can shift the ranking toward propagation-dominated behavior.
+Therefore, the reported ranking should be interpreted as baseline-specific rather than universal.